-While data analytics utilizes mathematical statistics in order to model data, data science functions mainly as a discipline that is used to extract information and draw new insight from large amounts of data.
+While data analytics utilizes mathematical knowledge from a statistics course in order to model data, data science functions mainly as a discipline that is used to extract information and draw new insight from large amounts of data.
 Some of the basic skills you will need to acquire in order to learn data science are:

 There are a number of online resources that can help get you started with learning or refining these fundamental skills.
 Sites like Superprof offer a wide variety of tutors that can give both online and face-to-face lessons in statistical maths and data driven computer science.